weibeld/OLD-weibeld-notes/_mac/setup-new-mac-tools-and-apps.md

 # Configure Fluor

-Start Fluor, click its icon in the menu bar, and set _Trigger_ to the rightmost option (key).
+Start [Fluor](https://github.com/Pyroh/Fluor), click its icon in the menu bar, and set _Trigger_ to the rightmost option (key).
 This allows switching mode by simply pressing the _fn_ key.

-If you have a globe (🌐) key hosted together with the _fn_ key, make sure to disable the globe key action, as explained in [Setting Up a New Mac: Basic Settings](setup-new-mac-basic-settings.html).
-Otherwise, the globe functionality interfers with Fluor.
+If you have a globe (🌐) key hosted together with the _fn_ key, make sure to disable the globe key functionality, as explained in [Setting Up a New Mac: Basic Settings](setup-new-mac-basic-settings.html).
+Otherwise, the globe functionality may interfer with Fluor.